Jane Munch: Psychiatrist for Heroes

 At this point, Jane had straightened out and her face was returning to its original shade.
 “I want to make it up to you.
 All of you.
 And I deserve to be sued.
 I should have never told Charlie those things.
 It’s just…”

-Her cheeks became rosy and she tried her best to fight off the tears building in her eyes.
+Her cheeks became rosy and she tried her best to fight off the tears gathering at the corners of her eyes.
 “It’s just, I was lonely, you know?
 I mean, I listen to people’s problems all day long.
 They vent to me their deepest secrets, and I put all of this on my shoulders, and I carry it with me, and…and when is my chance to unload?
 When can I vent?
 How come even superheroes can vent, but I can’t?
 I didn’t mean for him to write that article.
 I didn’t even know he was a reporter.
 He tricked me.”

 She gave a sniffle and wiped her nose with the back of her hand.

-Quick Boy put his hand up.
+Quick Boy raised an open palm.
 “Yeah, yeah.
 You’re a real victim in all this.
 Stop crying, you’re killing me.”

 Jane wiped her eyes, smudging her mascara.
 “Mr. Invincible needs your help.
 He can’t defeat Dr. Forkian alone.”